 Imagine walking through a rowdy street market with only a general idea of what you want to get.
 Vendors crowd you immediately, offering their plentiful wares.
 The choice is stunning!
 You can get what you want, how you want.
 Happy now?

 Probably not so much.
 A rowdy market - this is more or less how the IT services market looks today, especially for less established businesses.
 Only instead of decorated lamps and trinkets, we have a hundred ways to build a product.
-A freelancer you talk to tells you in-house teams are expensive, and that Python is the best tech for your cat horoscope web app.
+A freelancer you talk to tells you in-house software developers are expensive, and that Python is the best tech for your cat horoscope web app.
 A software house lists all the big clients they worked with, and no, they say, Python is absolutely horrible for your needs.
 How to judge them, and where is the truth?

 Investing in a product means a lot of time and money - there's rarely any room for mistake or experimentation, so before we choose our one and only we need to identify the essentials: